weaversa/cryptol-course/labs/Language/Basics.md

 ```

 You'll see that you can either pass type variables or let Cryptol infer
 the type variables from the type of the output.
-Also, those last two
+Also, those last two examples
 are demonstrating that you can pass type parameters based on position,
 that is, since the type of repeat declares `{n, a}` as type variables
 **in that order** (`n` first, then `a` second), Cryptol will infer